senzing-garage/docker-compose-demo/docs/docker-compose-kafka-db2/README.md

 ## Cleanup

-Once the docker-compose formation is no longer needed, it can be brought down and directories can be deleted.
+When the docker-compose formation is no longer needed, it can be brought down and directories can be deleted.

 1. Bring down docker formation.